Volunteers from all walks of life and every local community choose to give

 in doing?
 Please review the information below and fill in the submission

-form and one of our Canine Corps Volunteer staff will contact you with
+form below and one of our Canine Corps Volunteer staff will contact you

 - Therapy dogs must be calm, obedient, not easily distracted and love to

 - Dogs must be at least two years old and handlers must be at least 18 years old.

 - Dogs on a raw protein diet are not eligible for this program.

 - Therapy dogs must be able to walk calmly on a loose lead.

 - Dogs should know basic commands and be comfortably controlled by their

 Members of the BCH Canine Corps are hospital volunteers.
 They must attend